isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 ourselves into thinking we understand when we don't.
 After all, it's much easier to fool ourselves than it is to fool the computer.

-So, programmers are not unfamiliar with writing programs, not running the eventual code, but for the process of having built it in the first place.
+So, programmers are familiar with writing programs, not for running the eventual code, but for the process of having built it in the first place.
 In effect, the real output of this process is the neural pathways it engenders.

-Agda fits very naturally into this niche; the purpose of writing Agda is not to be able to run the code, but that Agda is such a harsh mistress that having programmed it in Agda will teach you much more about the subject than you thought there *was.* Agda forces you to grapple with the hard, conceptual parts of the problem, without worrying very much about how you're going to make the whole thing go fast later.
+Agda fits very naturally into this niche; the purpose of writing Agda is not to be able to run the code, but because Agda is so strict with what it allows.
+Having programmed it in Agda will teach you much more about the subject than you thought there was to know.
+Agda forces you to grapple with the hard, conceptual parts of the problem, without worrying very much about how you're going to make the whole thing go fast later.
 After all, there's nothing *to* go fast if you don't know what you're building in the first place.

-This message might be at odds with some readers.
-Surely you don't have to *really* understand the problem in order to get work done?
-I would say yes, you do.
 Consider the universal programmer experience of spending a week implementing a tricky algorithm or data structure, only to realize upon completion that you don't need it---either that it doesn't do what you hoped, or it doesn't actually solve the problem you thought you had.
-Unfortunately, this is the rule to software, not the exception.
-Without total conceptual clarity, your software can never possibly be correct, if for no other reason than you don't know what correct even *means.* Maybe the program will still give you an answer, but it is nothing but willful ignorance to assume this output corresponds at all to reality.
+Unfortunately, this is the rule in software, not the exception.
+Without total conceptual clarity, our software can never possibly be correct, if for no other reason than we don't know what correct *means.* Maybe the program will still give you an answer, but it is nothing but willful ignorance to assume this output corresponds at all to reality.

-The reality is, conceptual understanding is the difficult part of programming---the rest is just iteratively filling in the blanks.
-The way we have all learned how to do programming is to attempt to solve both problems at
-once: we write code and try to decipher the problem as we go; it is the rare coder who stops to think on the whiteboard, and the rarer-still engineer who starts there.
+The reality is, conceptual understanding is the difficult part of programming---the rest is just coloring by numbers.
+The way we have all learned how to do programming is to attempt to solve both problems at once: we write code and try to decipher the problem as we go; it is the rare coder who stops to think on the whiteboard, and the rarer-still engineer who starts there.

 But again recall the case of rewriting a program.
 Once you have worked through the difficult pieces, the rest is just going through the motions.
 There exists